S

 Our Recommendation by Use Case

 For creators and small businesses on a budget: MailerLite.
-The deliverability is best-in-class, the pricing is fair, and the interface is genuinely pleasant to use.
+The deliverability is among the best, the pricing is fair, and the interface is a pleasure to use.
 Just be aware of their strict approval process — have a legitimate website and clear use case ready.

 For e-commerce stores: Klaviyo if you can afford it, Omnisend if you want a more affordable alternative.
-Klaviyo's behavioral automation and revenue attribution are unmatched in this category, but you will pay a premium that scales steeply.
+Klaviyo's behavioral automation and revenue attribution are the best in this category, but you will pay a premium that scales steeply.

 For B2B and sales-driven teams: ActiveCampaign.
 The built-in CRM, lead scoring, and multi-channel automation make it the most capable platform for complex customer journeys.
 The learning curve is steeper, but the ceiling is much higher.